Yogendra: Research

 In 1921, Yogendra conducted X-Ray studies on Sutra Neti kriyas, a yogic technique to clean the nasal cavity.
 He conducted research on Prana with Surendranath Dasgupta, an orientalist and philosopher in 1924.
 In 1930, manuscript 'Yoga Personal Hygiene', authored by Yogendra, is the first book on intricate Yoga processes listing research on the yoga breathing techniques Uddiyana bandha and Pranayama.

 Contribution to literature

-Shri Yogendra authored his first book named Prabhubhakti (meaning "Devotion to the Lord"), published by Diamond Jubilee Printing Press in Ahmadabad.
-His second book was Hrudayapushpanjali (meaning "Prayer from the Heart"), a collection of his poetry composed in 1917.
+Yogendra's first book, Prabhubhakti ("Devotion to the Lord"), was published by Diamond Jubilee Printing Press in Ahmadabad.
+His second book was Hrudayapushpanjali ("Prayer from the Heart"), a collection of his poetry composed in 1917.